beumsk/Find-your-Lyrics/README.md

 # Find-your-Lyrics
-Find your lyrics quickly using lyrics ovh.
-Project created for a codepenchallenge.
+Find the lyrics of your favorite songs quickly using lyrics ovh.

 TODO:
 * review design